Graduate Studies

 - Courses numbered 900-999 are designed for graduate students who have 30 or more hours of graduate credit.

 Courses that contain a mixture of undergraduate and graduate students must set requirements for graduate credit beyond or different from the requirements for undergraduate credit.
-No course, regardless of its number, can give graduate credit unless it has been approved for graduate credit by the appropriate Graduate Division and is taught by a person approved to teach at the graduate level.
+No course, regardless of its number, can give graduate credit unless it has been approved for graduate credit by the appropriate school or College and is taught by a person approved to teach at the graduate level.
 Please see the Graduate Credit policy for more information.

 Graduation Calendar